MUSEBA Journalism Project is a non profit media organization dedicated to watchdog journalism in Central Africa and the

 Christian LOCKA, co-founder, is a Cameroonian investigative journalist who has been exposing wrongdoing for 16 years.
-His work, both local and cross-border, has appeared in leading publications such as 100 Reporters, USA Today, The Washington Times, The Mail and Guardian, Global Post, etc. The 2016 Fellow of the Washington-based Fund for Investigative Journalism (IFJ) was in 2015 the first-ever African winner in the history of the Freelance award of Investigative Reporters and Editors (IRE).
+His work, both local and cross-border, has appeared in leading publications such as 100 Reporters, USA Today, The Washington Times, The Mail and Guardian, Global Post, etc. The 2016 Fellow of the Washington-based Fund for Investigative Journalism (FIJ) was in 2015 the first-ever African winner in the history of the Freelance award of Investigative Reporters and Editors (IRE).
 He is also the laureate of several other accolades including the Norbert Zongo Award, the African Award for Excellence in the Media, and the Swiss Foundation for Excellence in Journalism Award.
-Co-founder and managing director of Museba Journalism Project, he is a member of several groups of investigative journalists.
+Co-Founder and managing director of Museba Journalism Project, he is a member of several groups of investigative journalists.